Rockline: Hosts

 The original host for six months was B. Mitchel Reed.
 Following that, Coburn was the lone host until the early 1990s.
-Following his departure, there were three full-time hosts, Steve Downes, Beau Rials and Riki Rachtman, until March 10, 1997 when Coburn returned.
+Following his departure, there were three full-time hosts, Steve Downes, Beau Rials and Riki Rachtman, until March 10, 1997, when Coburn returned.
 Coburn died of lung cancer on December 17, 2016, at age 68.

 Guests

 Two major "hold-out" guests who never appeared on the show were Bruce Springsteen and Eric Clapton.
 Axl Rose and Slash made their last interview together, in 1994, on Rockline.
 The two guests who appeared the most are Ozzy Osbourne (19 times) and Rush (18 times).

-Notable non-musical guests include then Governor of Arkansas Bill Clinton with running mate, then-United States Senator from Tennessee Al Gore during their presidential campaign in 1992; and on December 16, 1993 radio superstar Howard Stern, the latter of whom was promoting his New Year's Eve pay-per-view special.
+Notable non-musical guests include then Governor of Arkansas Bill Clinton with running mate, then-United States Senator from Tennessee Al Gore during their presidential campaign in 1992; and on December 16, 1993, radio superstar Howard Stern, the latter of whom was promoting his New Year's Eve pay-per-view special.

 Other entities

-There was also a Rockline that began in 1982 by a group of radio guys and record company executives, one of whom became a co-founder of MTV.
+There was also a Rockline that began in 1982 by a group of radio and record company executives, one of whom being a co-founder of MTV.
 This 2nd Rockline was the very first electronic bulletin board (now called website) in the Rock genre, and it offered rock musician interviews, band news, album reviews, concert information and ticket prices, major record label releases for the week, artist discographies, film reviews, TV show reviews, musician job referrals and MTV and FM radio station playlists.
 Rockline was the first rock show online, on the internet, and ultimately, it was transmitted to the national public via CompuServe.
 The terminal program was PC-Talk III.